nasa/gesdisc-meditor/README.md

 * Once everything is up and running (may take a few minutes on the first run), you can access mEditor at: `http://localhost/meditor`
 * The first time you load mEditor, it will take you through a step-by-step for setting up the database and initial users.

+### Developing in mEditor

+* In development, you can make changes in most of the service folders and the service will restart with your changes applied.
+* Out of the box, your IDE will show errors for dependencies and will be missing autocompletion for dependencies.
+This is due to Docker installing dependencies inside the container, inaccessible to the host.
+To fix this, you can run `npm install` inside whichever service folder you are working on.
+* Please create a branch for your changes and when you are finished, create a pull request to have them reviewed and merged in.

 ### Subscribing to document state changes

 When a document in mEditor moves through a workflow (ex. moves to Draft, moves to Published, etc.), mEditor puts that document into a queue (NATS) that can be subscribed to by an external service.